-Although, we know that stretching is important to increase mobility to perform gorgeous high kicks and lovely backbends – when crunched for time, it can be hard to justify spending time to ‘just’ to stretch.
+We know that stretching is important to increase mobility to perform gorgeous high kicks and lovely backbends – but when crunched for time, it can be hard to justify spending time to ‘just’ to stretch.
 However, stretching is probably be more important than you realize!
 Stretching doesn’t just help you to sit in the splits; it increases your overall range of motion.
 You’ll find that taking dedicated stretch classes, like a Moving Stretch class, can improve your wellbeing.

 If you related to the “crunched for time” phrase, check out this collection of